Integrated Pest Management

-The key is to recognize that there is no magic to wildlife damage management.
-Those who are successful in managing damage understand the animal, its behaviors, and that a number of techniques may be needed.
+The key is to recognize that there is no single solution to wildlife damage management.
+Those who are successful in managing damage understand the animal, its behaviors, the environment, and that a number of techniques may be needed to reduce the damage.

 Beasts Be-Gone! – A Practitioner’s Guide to IPM in Buildlings.
 2000.
 Cornell University IPM.

 Dealing with Nuisance Wildlife – 2013.
 University of Georgia.
 Outlines homeowner options.

 Midwest Tree Fruit Management Handbook – University of Kentucky.
 Chapter 4 deals with wildlife.